 T +1 202 626 3696

-Lucius B. (Albie) Lau focuses his practice on litigation and regulatory affairs, with an emphasis on antitrust.
-A former assistant director in the Civil Division of the US Department of Justice, Mr. Lau has extensive courtroom experience.
-He has argued 75 cases at various trial courts and 21 cases on appeal.
+Lucius B. (Albie) Lau is a litigator who focuses his practice on antitrust cases.
+A former Assistant Director in the Civil Division of the US Department of Justice, Mr. Lau has extensive courtroom experience.
+He has argued over 100 cases in his career, including 21 cases on appeal.

 In the antitrust arena, Mr. Lau handles both civil and criminal matters.
 He has experience defending corporations facing putative class-action lawsuits and multidistrict litigation.
 He has conducted internal investigations and represented corporations facing antitrust grand jury investigations.
 He also has experience enforcing immunity agreements with the government and defending corporations in criminal antitrust trials.